I have a soft spot for alphabet bingo.

 - Letter shapes

-Start Alphabet Bingo and see where it takes everyone!
+Start Alphabet Bingo and see where it takes your child!

 Over time I have found that making simple activities tiny or giant gives them life.